SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 The calculations involve the following:

-Our consolidated 2023 Scope 1 emissions were approximately 41,000 metric tons CO2e with 17% from non-biogenic emissions from biomass combustion3, 33% from stationary sources, and 18% from long-term storage of wood residuals.
-Scope 1 emissions increased in 2023 from 2022 levels due to the installation of a new direct-fired kiln burner at our Ola, Arkansas facility.
-These new emissions were forecasted and then offset as part of our Scope 2 reduction efforts.
-Partnering with our Arkansas utility provider, Entergy, we were able to secure alternative emissions credits and renewable energy credits to offset the forecasted emissions of the new burner.
+Our consolidated 2024 Scope 1 emissions were approximately 45,000 metric tons CO2e with 15% from non-biogenic emissions from biomass combustion,3 39% from natural gas-fired boilers and kilns, 29% from mobile sources, 15% from long-term storage of wood residuals, and 2% from pollution control equipment.
+Scope 1 emissions increased from 2023 to 2024 primarily due to a full year of output from the direct-fired kiln burner installed in 2023 at our Ola, Arkansas facility, as well as increases in output from the boiler and natural gas kiln at our Gwinn, Michigan facility.
+Partnering with our Arkansas utility provider, Entergy, we were able to secure alternative emissions credits and renewable energy credits to offset the forecasted emissions of the new burner as part of our Scope 2 reduction efforts.

-Over 99% of our Scope 1 emissions are from our wood products facilities with less than 0.1% from timberlands and real estate.
-Within wood products Scope 1 emissions, our Gwinn, Michigan wood products facility accounts for 34% of GHG emissions with higher emissions the result of the use of natural gas to fire a boiler and a direct-fired kiln.
-Our facility at St. Maries, Idaho has higher GHG emissions as a result of the facility being comprised of both a sawmill and a plywood mill, long-term wood residuals storage, and RCO for pollution control.
+Over 99% of our Scope 1 emissions are from our wood products facilities with less than 0.1% from Timberlands and Real Estate.
+Within wood products Scope 1 emissions, our Gwinn, Michigan wood products facility accounts for 30% of GHG emissions with higher emissions the result of the use of natural gas to fire a boiler and a direct-fired kiln.
+Our facility at St. Maries, Idaho has higher GHG emissions as a result of the facility being comprised of both a sawmill and a plywood mill, long-term wood residuals storage, and a regenerative catalytic oxidizer (RCO) for pollution control.

-SCOPE 2 EMISSIONS: INDIRECT EMISSIONS FROM ELECTRICITY PROVIDERS
+SCOPE 2 – INDIRECT EMISSIONS FROM ELECTRICITY PROVIDERS

 Scope 2 emissions are GHG emissions associated with the production of the grid electricity used at our facilities and offices.
 For the electricity used onsite, there are emissions offsite associated with the production of that electricity.
 These emissions vary depending on the method of production of the electricity, with fossil fuels having high emission factors and renewable sources having low emission factors.
 Emission factors for electricity production vary by region and source of the grid electricity.
 Although these emissions are indirect, the user has some control over the amount of electricity used.